tinode/chat/README.md

 ## Helping out

 * Consider buying paid support: https://tinode.co/support.html
-* If you are a software developer, send us your pull requests with bug fixes and feature requests.
+* If you are a software developer, send us your pull requests with bug fixes and new features.
-* If you use the app and discover bugs or missing features, please let us know by filing bug reports and feature requests.
+* If you use the app and discover bugs or missing features, let us know by filing bug reports and feature requests.
+Vote for existing [feature requests](https://github.com/tinode/chat/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22) you find most valuable.
 * If you speak a language other than English, you can translate the apps into your language.
 * If you are a UI/UX expert, help us polish the app UI.
 * Let people know about Tinode: write a blog post or an article about Tinode, share your findings and experiences at conferences.